sborms/sborms/README.md

 ✍️ I sometimes write about the above and more on [Medium](https://medium.com/@sborms).

+### Research

+🎓 I obtained a joint PhD in Finance & Business Economics from the Université de Neuchâtel and the Vrije Universiteit Brussel in 2020.

+📝 I published a couple of [papers](https://scholar.google.com/citations?user=Bvk7MPoAAAAJ) about sentiment analysis of textual data and the usefulness of it in time series modeling.

 ## Personal

 🏠 I live in Brussels, but I do like the occasional travel.